patricklapgar/Zeebee/README.md

 - JavaScript as the client-side language
 - jQuery as a JavaScript framework
-- PHP for backend scripting as well as object-oriented design
+- PHP for backend scripting and object-oriented design
 - MySQL for the database

 Software needed for development: